emf-creaf/IFNread/README.md

 Second, third and fourth inventories (i.e. IFN2, IFN3 and IFN4) are
 supported.
 Functions are defined to read from:

 - Database files (.DBF) in the case of IFN2
--   Access files (.mdb) in the case of IFN3 and IFN4
+- Comma-separated files (.csv) in the case of IFN3 and IFN4

 The package is still under development and it is expected that functions fail in many cases.